 Tags are formed by a combination of intents and features or semantic patterns and words filters.

 You can use tags to automatically categorize any data, such as surveys, support tickets or calls.
-With our Zendesk Support integration, they can also be used to automate actions like assigning a priority to support tickets.
+With our Salesforce and Zendesk Support integrations, they can also be used to automate actions like assigning a priority to support tickets.

 An example use case is to automate the prioritization of support tickets by leveraging our Zendesk Support integration, where the automation flow is as follows: